 This academically rigorous program follows a six-day/week schedule.
 The interdisciplinary curriculum is designed to help students actively discover and understand the complexities of environmental, social, and economic issues in Kenya.

 On the Primates of the African Savanna program, you will take one 4-credit course.
 This course is participatory in nature and is designed to foster inquiry and active learning combining lectures, field exercises, assignments, and tests.
 This course is taught in English.

-Click on each course to view a description
+Click on the course to view a description and download the syllabus

 |SFS 3151||Primate Behavioral Ecology in East Africa||4 credits|